 At the last Fire Officers inspection the use of the top floor en-suite bedrooms by guests was prohibited due to the low door heads.
 This meant that four double bedrooms were put out of action.
 This significantly impacts on the business model for the premises and threatens the buildings economic sustainability.
-A number of options are being explored with regard to solving this problem but in the meantime the games room and second floor landing have had to become bedrooms.
+Currently the games room and second floor landing have had to become bedrooms.
 The former games room has no direct access to a bathroom and the second floor bedroom still has to access a bathroom via a door with low headroom.
-Only one of the bedrooms at first floor has ensuite facilities and one of the existing bedrooms is very small and only suitable for one bed.
+Only one of the bedrooms at first floor has en-suite facilities and one of the existing bedrooms is very small and only suitable for one bed.
 Guests expect at least some of the rooms to have an en-suite and not having sufficient rooms with this facility is harming the ability to attract customers and the reduced number of beds available is impacting on the rates that can be charged.
-In the short term the introduction of en-suites and enlarging one of the bedrooms will at least mitigate the problem whilst a longer term solution is found.
-The changes proposed will be permanent although reversible if required and will improve the offer to customers even if the top floor rooms can be brought back into use.
+In the short term a separate application has been made for the introduction of en-suites and enlarging one of the bedrooms.
+This will at least mitigate the problem.
+This application is for consent to make alterations to the roof trusses so that suitable height doors can be installed and three of the four second floor bedrooms brought back into use.
+The changes proposed will significantly assist the commercial viability of the current business use.
+Consent is also sought to install two roof lights into the former games room roof.
+One to service the en-suite proposed in the other application and the other to bring more natural light into the room generally